Lumbar Fusion ICD-10-CM Codes | 2025

 This ICD-10 code is unacceptable as a principal diagnosis because Arthrodesis is a procedure, not a medical problem.
 It's just meant to explain that a patient has undergone Arthrodesis.

-If you’re going for the latter, the appropriate ICD-10 code is M43.26 - Fusion of spine, lumbar region.
+If you're going for the latter, the appropriate ICD-10 CM code for fusion of the spine in the lumbar region is M43.26 - Fusion of spine, lumbar region.
 This ICD-10 code is meant for patients confirmed to have lumbar spine ankylosis or lumbar spine ankylosing spondylitis.

 Usually, ICD-10 codes for ankylosis have specific ICD-10 codes that mention Ankylosis in their names, but for spinal cases, they go by Fusion of the spine, [specific spinal region].